A Simple Algorithm for Computing BOCP: Introduction

-Although the solution used to handle conic polygons can also work for its special cases, the special cases however, usually have their unique properties; directly appealing to the algorithm used to handle conic polygons is usually not efficient enough.
-It is just like when the applications only involve traditional polygons, we usually incline to use the solutions targeted for traditional polygons rather than the ones for conic polygons.
+Although the solution used to handle conic (or more general) polygons can also work for its special cases, the special cases, however, usually have their unique properties; directly executing the algorithm used to handle conic (or more general) polygons is usually not efficient enough.
+It is just like when the applications only involve traditional polygons, we usually incline to use the solutions targeted for traditional polygons rather than the ones for conic (or more general) polygons.
 With the similar argument, when the applications only involve circular-arc polygons, a targeted solution for circular-arc polygons should be favourable for potential users.

+Motivated by these, this paper makes the effort to the problem of \textit{boolean operation on circular-arc polygons}.
+In particular, we are interested in developing algorithms with the following features: (\romannumeral 1) easy-to-implement for deployment in practice, and (ii) having nice theoretical guarantees.
+To this end, first of all a concise and easy-to-operate data structure is naturally developed (Section \ref{subsec:datastructure}); based on this concise structure, we then propose an algorithm dubbed as R{ E2L} that consists of three main steps.